YueyingSun/Mandate-Models-and-the-Inelastic-Market-Hypothesis/README.md

 Johannes Ruf j.ruf@lse.ac.uk, www.maths.lse.ac.uk/Personal/jruf, London School of Economics and Political Science.

-Yueying Sun y.sun63@lse.ac.uk, London School of Economincs and Political Science
+Yueying Sun y.sun63@lse.ac.uk, London School of Economics and Political Science

+Suggested citation:

+J. Ruf and Y. Sun (2024), Mandate Models and the Inelastic Market Hypothesis.
+SSRN 4689067.
+Download at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4689067

-4 January 2024
+9 January 2024

 ## Introduction
 The notebooks in this repository reproduce the results of Sections 6 and  7 of the paper "Mandate Models and the Inelastic Market Hypothesis".